 • 64% were unclear on what issues would warrant a return trip to the emergency room.

-Patient Discharge Folders As An Antidote to Unplanned Readmissions
+Patient Discharge Folders as an Antidote to Unplanned Readmissions

-In 2015, the Agency for Healthcare Research and Quality (AHRQ) created the IDEAL Discharge Planning Implementation Handbook as a way of reducing adverse events and preventable hospital readmissions.
+The Agency for Healthcare Research and Quality (AHRQ) created the IDEAL Discharge Planning Implementation Handbook as a way of reducing adverse events and preventable hospital readmissions.
 The handbook defines the five “IDEAL” elements of an effective patient discharge process as follows:

 • I = Include the patient and family as full partners in the discharge planning process.